 - FGCU Tuesday Where: 10501 FGCU Blvd.
 S. Fort Myers, FL 33965

 - SalusCare Where: 3763 Evans Ave.
 Fort Myers, FL 33901

 Al-Anon and Nar Anon MeetingsThe statistics on broken families and relationships show substance dependency affects more than the individual who is suffering addiction.
 Al-Anon and Nar-Anon are programs that offer help and relief to family and loved ones.
 Based on the effective 12-step approach and philosophy of AA and NA, Al-Anon and Nar-Anon provides nonjudgmental support and guidance in group meetings.
-The following is a partial list of Al-Anon and Nar-Anon meetings within a 50-mile radius of Inverness, Florida:

 - Al-Anon Where: Attitude of Gratitude AFG Our Lady of Fatima Church 550 S. US Hwy 41 Inverness, FL 34450

 - Nar-Anon Where: St. Mark’s Presbyterian Church 1021 Palm Springs Dr. Altamonte Springs, FL 32701